Eliza Safjan is a London - based Polish soprano. She was a winner of International Moniuszko Competition in Białystok and

 Ludomir Różycki Vocal Competition.
 She was also a 3rd prize winner at the Rudolf Petrák International Singing Competition in Žilina.

 Eliza had her debut with Glyndebourne Opera Festival 2015 as Une Pastourelle (cover) in Laurent Pelly's critically acclaimed production of Ravel's L'enfant et les sortilèges.
 In 2016 Eliza returned to Glyndebourne Opera in Janacek's Cunning Little Vixen.

 In 2017-2018 season Eliza performed the role of Annina in La Traviata also at Glyndebourne as well as covered the role of Servilia in the Claus Guth's new production of Mozart's La clemenza di Tito.
-In the Autumn Eliza had her debut at Wexford Festival Opera 2017 in Alfano’s Risurrezione.
-This season she will be returning to Wexford to sing the soprano I solo in Haendel's Dixit Dominus.
+Later in that season, Eliza had her debut at Wexford Festival Opera 2017 in Alfano’s Risurrezione.
+In the following year she returned to Wexford to sing the soprano I solo in Haendel's Dixit Dominus.

 Eliza is a committed recitalist, having recently performed in recital at Barbican Hall as part of the LSO Guildhall Artist Platform, St Martin-in-the-Fields, St James’s Piccadilly and the Polish Embassy.

 Eliza regularly performs as a resident singer for The Beethoven Piano Society of Europe.

 Eliza studied at Guildhall School of Music and Drama with Susan Waters, where she was supported by supported by the Backstage Trust, the Polonsky Foundation, the Guildhall School Trust, the Ministry of Science and Higher Education (Poland) and the President of Wrocław.
 She previously graduated with the First Class honours degree from Karol Lipiński Music Academy in Wrocław.